Sundowns to dig deeper to clip Chilli Boys’ wings

-Johannesburg – Mamelodi Sundowns co-coach Rulani Mokwena says that Chippa United will be their toughest opponent as the two sides prepare to battle it out in the much-anticipated showdown DStv Premiership ties on Monday.
+Johannesburg – Mamelodi Sundowns co-coach Rulani Mokwena says that Chippa United will be their toughest opponent as the two sides prepare to battle it out in the much-anticipated DStv Premiership showdown tie on Monday.

 This comes as the PSL championship campaign resumes tomorrow following a six-week break due to the African Cup of Nations in Cameroon and the January player transfer window period that ended last Monday.